nf-core/rnaseq/docs/usage.md

 flag (or set to true in your config file) to copy these files when complete.

 ### `--saveAlignedIntermediates`
-As above, by default intermediate BAM files will not be saved.
+As above, by default intermediate BAM files from the alignment will not be saved.
 The final BAM files created after the Picard MarkDuplicates step are always saved.
 Set to true to also copy out BAM files from STAR / HISAT2 and sorting steps.

 ## Adapter Trimming
 If specific additional trimming is required (for example, from additional tags),